 Students should consult with the Admissions Office for further details at email@example.com.

-Acting Dean - School of Engineering and Professor of Computer Engineering
+Dean of the School of Engineering and Professor of Computer Engineering

 Assistant Professor of Computer Engineering